 In 1958, another police officer, Bill Foster, approached the department to form a part-time squad of divers.
 This request was granted and seven police officers were selected and trained by the Underwater Explorers Club of Woodman's Point.
 Six weeks later, the squad was increased to 14 divers.

 One of the major tasks of the Squad in the 1960s, was the recovery of a rifle used by the multiple murderer Eric Edgar Cooke, off the then new Narrows Bridge.
 Divers located the firearm after three days of searching.

 Today, the Dive Squad is an established part of the WA Water Police.
 The squad consists of eight officers who have the role of conducting underwater operations.
 These include:

-- Search and recovery of evidence relating to the commission of offences;
+- Recovery of evidence relating to the commission of offences

-- Preparation of reports to assist the Coroner in diving related deaths; and
+- Provide assistance to the Coroner in regard to diving related deaths